Tamoor Sajjad

 Tamoor Sajjad (born 22 January 1992) is a Pakistani-born cricketer who plays for the Qatar national cricket team.
-He was named in Qatar's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
+He was a member of Qatar's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
 He played in Qatar's opening fixture, against the Cayman Islands, on 3 September 2017.
 He scored the most runs for Qatar in the tournament, with a total of 236 runs in five matches.